 Family Lawyers Can Help Each Other Deal with STS

-The Long-Term Effects of STS for Family Lawyers
+The Long-Term Effects of Secondary Traumatic Stress for Family Lawyers

 STS is similar to Post-Traumatic Stress Disorder (PTSD).
 Normal PTSD symptoms, such as dissociative episodes (flashbacks, splitting of personalities), intrusive memories in dreams, abnormal eating and sleeping patterns, hypervigilance, and detachment can be indicators that STS is present.